arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

    export XDG_RUNTIME_DIR=/run/user/<uid>
    export DBUS_SESSION_BUS_ADDRESS=unix:path=$XDG_RUNTIME_DIR/bus
    ```
+### 3. Set the firmware path to somewhere accessible by the user
-7. Ensure that the path of the folder that contains your firmware is written to `/sys/module/firmware_class/parameters/path`.
+1. Ensure that the path of the folder that contains your firmware is written to `/sys/module/firmware_class/parameters/path`.
 You need root permission for this.
    ```
    sudo echo <your firmware folder path> > /sys/module/firmware_class/parameters/path
    ```